BillyJaf/Hypixel-Skyblock-Forge-Flip-Old/README.md

+# BEFORE READING
+This project was great to get working with React and creating an application that is usable.
+While the app is functional, upon revisiting it I have noticied that there are several features that I would like to rewrite/change completely now that I have more knowledge.
+These features include (but are not limited to):
+- Predefining Internal Data Structures: I currently store/use the data that is sent directly to me from the Hypixel API and as a result, I am at their mercy.
+The result of this is the example/default bazaar data consisting of 226,642 lines of JSON (as can be seen [here](https://github.com/BillyJaf/Hypixel-Skyblock-Forge-Flip-Old/blob/main/src/data/exampleMarkets/exampleBazaar.json)).
+- Providing Filter Context: I currently wrap the application in a FilterContext component yet still drill the props to child components (as can be seen [here](https://github.com/BillyJaf/Hypixel-Skyblock-Forge-Flip-Old/blob/main/src/App.tsx#L45-L59)).
+- Inconsistent Use of Libraries: I abstracted several of the components (such as the search bar) to pre-made react components, yet decided to create my own for other components seemingly randomly.
+It would be better to search for a library (such as MUI) and use their components consistently.
+- Impossible to Debug Logic: The code is littered with logic that, as I revisit several months later, is near impossible to debug (as can be seen [here](https://github.com/BillyJaf/Hypixel-Skyblock-Forge-Flip-Old/blob/main/src/components/display/Card.tsx#L12-L76)).
+- General File Structure: The file structure is fine, but there are some misplaced files.
+This can be seen in conjuction with the 'impossible ot debug logic' - better abstraction and centralisation of logic would help this.
+- General UI: There are some minor features that I would fix - such as the scroll bar always being present.

+Furthermore, this application is currently not deployable despite it working.
+Giving the user the option to refresh/request data from the Hypixel API allows for easy absue and an enormous bill to my AWS account.
+A better solution would be to have an external program that runs once a day and updates a database which the frontend can read.
+This would provide the user with fresh-enough prices while not costing me a fortune and could most likely be accomplished with an AWS lambda and an eventbridge scheduler.

+Combining the above, this repository now serves as the legacy version of the updated/refactored Hypixel Skyblock Forge Flipper.
+Users can still clone and use the program on their own machine, however this version of the project is no longer maintained.
+At the time of writing (12/12/2025) the application still functions.

 # Hypixel Skyblock Forge-Flipper

 In Hypixel skyblock, players can put items into the forge, wait for a few hours and then collect their newly forged item.